abw/svg-icon-librarian-js/README.md

 pnpm install
 ```

-## Try Out the Example
+## Try Out the Examples

 The [example](https://github.com/abw/svg-icon-librarian-js/tree/master/example)
-directory contains a sample [icons.yaml](https://github.com/abw/svg-icon-librarian-js/blob/master/example/icons.yaml)
+directory contains a number of examples.

-file and a `custom` directory with some SVG files.
+## Configuration File Format

+You'll need to define a configuration file to specify which icons you want to
+include in your library.
+This can be a `.yaml` or `.json` file.

-You can use a `.json` file if you prefer, but we're using YAML here so we can
-embed some comments for readability.
+We're using YAML here so we can embed some comments for readability.

 ```yaml
 sets: